-Turning your whole house into an integrated, mean-lean-cooling-and-heating machine is the ultimate in weather-defying comfort - cool air for the kids playing Wii tennis in the TV room, something a little balmier for after-dinner yarns in the living area, a cosy warmth welcoming you to bed...
-But the cost, effort and disruption involved means ducted AC installation is not to be taken on lightly, and you really have to do your research!
+Turning your whole house into an integrated cooling and heating machine is the ultimate in weather-defying comfort – cool air for the kids playing video games in the TV room, something a little milder for after-dinner yarns in the living area, and a cosy warmth welcoming you to bed.

 Air conditioners work on the heat pump principle.
 As the name suggests, they pump heat from one place to another.
-Allow us to get a little scientific here, as we explain how heat pumps work
+Here's how they work.

-- The refrigerant, warmed from the hot air, evaporates and flows into a compressor, which creates a high-pressure, high temperature gas.
+- The now warm refrigerant evaporates and flows into a compressor (in the outdoor unit), which creates a high-pressure, high temperature gas.

-- The gas is pumped through a heat exchanger outside your home, which allows heat to escape and the refrigerant to cool and liquefy again.
+- The gas is pumped through a heat exchanger, which allows heat to escape and the refrigerant to cool and liquefy again.

 - The refrigerant flows through an expansion device that lowers its pressure, cooling it further, so it can absorb heat again.